 welcome grip and combined delicious acidity, leads to a balanced finish.

-This wine is ideal with well-seasoned, strong-flavored dishes, such as pasta with Bolognese sauce, stuffed cannelloni, grilled beef, pork, or poultry.
+FOOD MATCH This wine is ideal with well-seasoned, strong-flavoured dishes, such as pasta with Bolognese sauce, stuffed cannelloni, grilled beef, pork, or poultry.
 It also goes very nicely with ripe cheeses, salami, ham, and pastrami.

 The Central Valley vitivinicultural zone extends from the Maipo Valley in the north to the Maule Valley in the south.
 The entire zone has good drainage, high fertility, and tremendous agricultural aptitude, especially for red grape varieties such as Cabernet Sauvignon, Carmenère, and others.
 The Mediterranean climate has warm summers with broad daily oscillations between daytime and night time temperatures, and cold, rainy winters that allow for good vine development.
 The soils are of alluvial origin with moderate depth, and good for agriculture.
 The grapes were hand picked in mid- April and submitted to a week-long pre-fermentation cold soak at 8ºC (46ºF) to extract fresh fruit characteristics.
-Alcoholic fermentation took place at 25º–28ºC with daily pumpovers.
+Alcoholic fermentation took place at 25º–28ºC with daily pump-overs.
 The new wine remained on its skins for a period, after which the free run wine was separated from its skins and allowed to undergo malolactic fermentation naturally.
 Part of this wine was aged in oak barrels for 6 months and later reblended to achieve a more complex character.
+Suitable for Vegetarians and Vegans This wine is Organic.

 Purplish-red colour.
-Intensely fruity nose, with standout plum and redcurrant aromas and hints..
+Intensely fruity nose, with standout plum and redcurrant aromas and hints of to..

 Purplish-red colour.
 Intensely fruity nose, with standout plum and redcurrant aromas and hints of toast and blackcurrants.
 Smooth, ripe, velvety tannins and good density.
 An enjoyable and persistent finish.